Angry Birds Stella: Music

 Willow, voiced by Charli XCX, sings the song "Explode", while performing with Stella and most of her friends as part of a welcome celebration for the pigs in The Angry Birds Movie.
 The full song is available on the film's soundtrack, and was also released online as a free YouTube video by the soundtrack's distributor, Atlantic Records.

 Reception

 The game has received generally mixed reviews with a Metacritic score of 66/100 based on 9 reviews.
 Pocket Gamer said, "It's Angry Birds.
 If you care about that any more then you'll probably find something to enjoy.
 Just watch out for the timers."
 Some reviewers have praised the game for its introduction of new characters and return to the original style of gameplay.

 Discontinuation

-After the release of Angry Birds Stella, a third, unnamed chapter was teased at the end of the game's second chapter, but it was cancelled, and the game was discontinued on September 8, 2015 (thus leaving the game's storyline on a cliffhanger).
+After the release of Angry Birds Stella, a third, unnamed chapter was teased at the end of the game's second chapter, but it was cancelled, and the game was discontinued on September 8, 2015 (thus leaving the game's storyline off on a cliffhanger).
 However, Stella's adventures continue in Angry Birds POP! and the second and final season of the Angry Birds Stella series.